khorsmann/rtpsniff/README.md

 Arguments:

+  -i   IFACE is the interface to sniff on.
+  -f   PCAP_FILTER is the common BPF filter.
   -b   MAX_KPPS is the amount of Kpackets per second you expect. if you
        go too low, the buffers won't be sufficient.
-  -i   IFACE is the interface to sniff on.
-  -f   PCAP_FILTER is the common BPF filter.
   -t   TIMER output interval in seconds.
-  -v   VERBOSE output mode.
+  -v   VERBOSE debug output mode (stderr).
   -h   HELP output for loaded modules.

 ```